sunyboy4life/BerlinTXLPage.io/README.md

 The idea was to create a homepage with a prominent interactive map view.
 Various elements could be accessed through a navigation bar (Navbar).
 Alternatively, upon selecting a building, the relevant information could appear on the page below the map.
 The option of a login was considered but dismissed at this point, as it was not intended to display individual personal data.

-<figure>
-  <img src="https://github.com/sunyboy4life/BerlinTXLPage.io/blob/main/assets/user/Bild11.png" width="700" />
-  <figcaption><b>FIGURE 11:</b> Dashboard design</figcaption>
+2. Dashboard
-</figure>
-<p></p>

 The second option was a dashboard where all elements are directly presented, with the map still being prominent.
 All elements should interact with each other, particularly in terms of their connections.
 The dashboard allowed displaying all components with just one click.
 The only adjustable parameter was the timeframe.
 Interaction between elements was facilitated through selecting the timeframe and the building.
+<p></p>
 In addition to these considerations, the decision was made to use "Small Multiples" to represent the energy consumption of heat meters (WMZ) individually or collectively.
 Small Multiples are a visualization technique where multiple small graphics of the same chart are arranged in a matrix, allowing for quick and effective comparisons.

 In the top right of the dashboard, the power of each WMZ in the building is depicted.
 This decision was made to enable a detailed yet comprehensive visualization of energy consumption.

+<figure>
+  <img src="https://github.com/sunyboy4life/BerlinTXLPage.io/blob/main/assets/user/Bild11.png" width="700" />
+  <figcaption><b>FIGURE 11:</b> Dashboard design</figcaption>
+</figure>
+<p></p>

 <figure>
   <img src="https://github.com/sunyboy4life/BerlinTXLPage.io/blob/main/assets/user/Bild12.png" width="700" />